Galaxy F would be a terrible name for Samsung's first foldable phone

 A foldable phone by any other name may not sound as sweet.
-Samsung has already shown off the foldable Galaxy phone on stage and confirmed it'll come in the first half of 2019 -- but it doesn't have a real name yet.
+Samsung has already shown off the foldable Galaxy phone on stage and confirmed it'll come in the first half of 2019 -- but it doesn't yet have a real name.
 There are at least four rumored front-runners, including the Galaxy X, Galaxy F, Galaxy Flex and Galaxy Fold.
-Samsung, unsurprisingly, did not respond to my request for a heads-up on the official name (they'd like to keep that a surprise).
+Samsung, unsurprisingly, did not respond to my request for a heads-up on the official name (it would like to keep that a surprise).
 But one of these candidates is undeniably the worst.

 Samsung should definitely not choose "Galaxy F." In the US at least, "F" is for "fail," the lowest grade a person or thing can get.
 And no product wants to be linked to failure, or to "the F word."
 The mind just doesn't leap to "foldable" or "fantastic."

-Note: Update: Jan 29 at 3:00am PT with minor edits.